oracle-livelabs/apex/oci-document-understanding/5-approval-comp/5-approval-comp.md

 16. Click **Apply Changes**.

-## Task 2: Create Process to Fetch Employee details
+## Task 2: Create a Process to Fetch Employee details

 1. Navigate to **Application ID**.